 We do not currently have a federal law that sets a living wage, although there are cities that have begun to raise that wage due to the Fight for $15 movement.
 A living wage will be different based on the cost of living in the local area.
 For example, the cost of living in California would necessitate a higher living wage than say, Indiana.
 California has one of the highest costs of living in the U.S. Indiana, one of the lowest.

 Base pay is the value a company will assign to a certain job.
 It is the value of your time, skills, and experience from the employer's perspective.
 This number is generally based on historical information in payroll systems, such as ADP and the BLS.

 This is pay changes based on how well or if you accomplish goals or objectives.

 The Market: Demand Wage

 This approach says that you will be paid more when the skills you have are in demand and paid less when the skills are in less demand.
 Or when the skills you have are in small supply and there is a lot of demand.
-If you work in customer service and there are over 100,000 open postings for jobs, your skills are in demand and there isn’t enough supply.
+If there are over 100,000 open postings for a certain type of job, your skills are in demand and there isn’t enough supply.
 Your earning potential raises.
 If you are an executive and there are 10 job posts for executive-level positions, and 100,000 applicants, you're not likely to earn as high a value on your skills because there is a vast supply of people who meet the criteria for the position.

 The Approach: Equal Pay